We need you to help us speed the pace of Gorlin syndrome research

 A patient registry is a collection of information about people with a specific condition or disease.
 The information is provided on a voluntary basis by the people affected.

-The goal of a patient registry is to fill gaps in knowledge about a particular disease and may contain personal, medical, social, and financial data.
+The goal of a patient registry is to fill gaps in knowledge about a particular disease and may contain personal data.
 Registries are sponsored by government agencies, nonprofit organizations, health care facilities, or a private companies.

 Why should I participate in the GSA Patient Registry?

 Have you ever wished for a better treatment for Gorlin syndrome?
 Are you sometimes disappointed with how slow research moves?